CrossRef/rest-api-doc/funder_kpi_api.md

 -Items, which will will contain the items matching the query.

 Normally, and API list result will return both the summary and the items.
 If you want to just retrieve the summary, you can do so by specifying that the number of rows returned should be zero.

-##  HTTP Headers

-What do we say about mime types?

 ## Resource Components